SOLUNTECH/KnackJS/README.md

 1. You have to find and set your appID and restAPIkey in Knack
 2. You have a function called lib set which will allows you to set the object of knack and then later update, create, delete the records there.

-This library provide you a simplify way of editing your objects with three methods, create, update and delete.

 a.
 The method lib.create will bring you the possibility of creating a record in your object you set earlier in your code (lib.set).
 Example below: